dmbarbour/wikilon/docs/Runtime.md

 I think my best bet for GC is a generational mark-compact GC.

-Performance might also benefit from also using a copy collector for the youngest generation, but I'll hold off on this for now.
-Mark-compact has a big advantage of preserving stack order, which is convenient for reasoning about cache performance.
+Performance might also benefit from also using copy collectors for the younger generations, or mark-sweep and free-lists rather than compacting every cycle.
+But I'll probably hold off on this for now.
+Mark-compact has a big advantage of preserving stack order, which is convenient for reasoning about cache performance and generations.

 I currently expect type information in the *pointer* regarding the size of objects - two word cell vs. tagged object where size is based on the header.
 For mark-compact, I'll need to track this type information during mark so I can compute sizes upon compact.
 So I need about 3 bits per allocation, which is about 5% memory overhead on a 32-bit system (assuming allocations are two word aligned) or 3% on a 64-bit system.
 This seems an acceptable overhead.